 “Why would you be scared?
 This is what you’ve always wanted.”
 Kasper’s eyebrows scrunch together.

-“—it's even better than anything you could’ve ever thought up?”
+“What if it’s even better than anything you could’ve ever thought up?”
 Himari asks, her eyes soft.
-She’s trying to make me feel better even though she’s anxious to see her family again.
+She’s trying to make me feel better even though she’s also anxious to see her family again.
 I feel a little guilty for keeping Kasper’s reason for this trip a secret, aside from it being my birthday gift from the two of them.
 I smile weakly and shrug.

 “You want to get something to bring to the picnic?”
 Kasper asks.